The Game Creators: DarkBASIC

 DarkBASIC was released in the year 2000 as a game creation programming language with accompanying IDE and development tools.
 The language is a structured form of BASIC, similar to AMOS on the Amiga.
 The purpose of the language is video game creation using Microsoft's DirectX from a BASIC programming language.
 It is marketed for its ability to allow a novice game developer to make playable games after following its tutorials.
 It can create both 2D and 3D games by providing function libraries that enable a game to be programmed with considerably less code than with a language such as C++, especially without such dedicated libraries.
 The software consists of an IDE, debugger and interpreter, and an engine built on DirectX 7.
-The compiler emits Bytecode that is appended to an interpreter to create a stand-alone executable.
-Star Wraith is an example game made with DarkBASIC.
+The compiler emits bytecode that is appended to an interpreter to create a stand-alone executable.
+Star Wraith is an example of a game made with DarkBASIC.

 In 2002, an updated version called DarkBASIC Professional was released that was able to use newer versions of DirectX.
 The earlier version of the software is now informally referred to as DarkBASIC Classic to distinguish the two products.

 On 14 August 2008, the last DarkBASIC version (1.21) was released.
 Since the introduction of DarkBASIC Professional, The Game Creators have stated that there will be no further updates to the language, although it will still be sold.

 In 2015, TGC lead developer Lee Bamber decided to open source DarkBASIC Professional for the community, to prevent it from becoming unsupported abandonware.
 The project and its source code are hosted (since start of 2016) under the MIT license on GitHub.
-The latest released freeware binary program was Dark Basic Pro Binary 120216 (December 2, 2016), which included the activation of many previously commercial modules.
+The latest released freeware binary program was Dark Basic Pro Binary 120216 (2 December 2016), which included the activation of many previously commercial modules.